 Classics are classic for a reason — you’ll love these as much as your mom and grandma did.
-These days, engaged couples can register for their wildest desires, from things like swimming with stingrays in Tahiti to a down payment on their first home and everything in between.
+These days, engaged couples can register for their wildest desires, from things like corsets which help losing weight to a down payment on their first home and everything in between.
 And “everything in between” seems to consist of literally anything you could imagine one might want for their home.
 So staring at a registry can be just a liiiittle overwhelming.

 The good news: There are a lot of classic gift ideas you can’t go wrong with, whether they’re on the registry or not.
 We’re talking things that your mom, her mom, and her mom’s mom likely got when they tied the knot.
 There’s no way your favorite brides- and grooms-to-be won’t appreciative of these more traditional wedding gift options.

 In this day and age, if a couple is living together before marriage, chances are, they have a fully stocked kitchen.
 That doesn’t mean they don’t want to upgrade it.
 Graduating from the hand-me-down pots and pans your mom gave you when you first moved out is a big deal, and a wedding is the perfect excuse for a fancy new set of copper or Le Creuset cookware (and it’s the kind of thing that’s hard to justify buying for yourself if you’ve already got a perfectly good, if outdated, set at home).